-We have so far paid out nearly £36 million in COVID-19 grants to more than 2,700 businesses across South Oxfordshire and the Vale of White Horse.
+We have so far paid out over £40 million in COVID-19 grants to over 3,000 businesses across South Oxfordshire and the Vale of White Horse.
 If you wish to claim a grant, but are yet to submit your details, please do so as soon as possible by completing the online form below.
 Remember, even if you have received full rate relief and thus not paid rates, you may still be eligible for a grant.

-Our Business Rates team continues to work around the clock to process submissions as quickly as possible and all straightforward grant requests which require no extra checks are being processed for payment on the same day we receive them.
+Our Business Rates team continues to process submissions as quickly as possible and all straightforward grant requests which require no extra checks are being processed for payment on the same day we receive them.
 Once these claims have been processed it's likely to take another 2-3 days from this point until the money reaches you.

 Support for businesses affected by COVID-19